ReadyTalk/cukefarm/README.md

 An opinionated template for writing Cucumber tests with Protractor.

-CukeFarm provides a set of Cucumber Steps that can be used to build feature files that are backed by automation using the [Protractor] framework.
+CukeFarm provides a set of [Cucumber] Steps that can be used to build feature files that are backed by automation using the [Protractor] framework.
 It also provides a set of helper functions that can be used when writing your own Step Definitions.
 Check out the [docs] directory for a full list of the Steps and helper functions.
 The docs are automatically generated using [docha].

 [![Build Status](https://travis-ci.org/ReadyTalk/cukefarm.svg?branch=master)](https://travis-ci.org/ReadyTalk/cukefarm)

-# Getting Started

-To begin, first install Protractor.
-Follow the instructions in the 'Prerequisites' and 'Setup' sections of the [Protractor Tutorial] to do.

-Next, install Cucumber using the following command:

-    npm install cucumber --save-dev

 # Installation

 Install CukeFarm by executing the following command from the root of your project:

     npm install cukefarm --save-dev

+This will also install Protractor and Cucumber in your project if you don't have them already.

 # Set Up